Yma Sumac: Career

 Probably Sumac's first public appearance was on August 16, 1938, with Moises Vivanco in a religious festival at Callao.
 She graduated high school in 1940.
 She recorded at least 18 tracks of Peruvian folk songs in Buenos Aires, Argentina in 1943.
 These early recordings for the Odeon label featured composer Moisés Vivanco's troupe Compañía Peruana de Arte, of 16 Peruvian dancers, singers, and musicians.

-She was discovered by Les Baxter and signed by Capitol Records in 1950, at which time her stage name became Yma Sumac.
+She was discovered by American composer Les Baxter, a pioneer of exotica, and signed to Capitol Records in 1950, at which time she adopted the name Yma Sumac.
 Her first album, Voice of the Xtabay, launched a period of fame that included performances at the Hollywood Bowl and Carnegie Hall.

-In 1950, she made her first tour to Europe and Africa, and debuted at the Royal Albert Hall in London and the Royal Festival Hall before the future Queen of England.
+In 1950, she made her first tour to Europe and Africa, and debuted at the Royal Albert Hall in London and the Royal Festival Hall before the future Queen Elizabeth II.
 She presented more than 80 concerts in London and 16 concerts in Paris.
 A second tour took her to the Far East: Persia, Afghanistan, Pakistan, Burma, Thailand, Sumatra, the Philippines, and Australia.
 Her fame in countries like Greece, Israel and Russia made her change her two-week stay to six months.
-During the 1950s, she produced a series of best-selling recordings of lounge music featuring Hollywood-style arrangements of Incan and South American folk songs, working with Les Baxter and Billy May.
+During the 1950s, she produced a series of best-selling recordings of lounge music featuring Hollywood-style arrangements of Incan and South American folk songs, working with Baxter and Billy May.
 The combination of her extraordinary voice, exotic looks, and stage personality made her a hit with American audiences.
 Sumac appeared in a Broadway musical, Flahooley, in 1951, as a foreign princess who brings Aladdin's lamp to an American toy factory to have it repaired.
 The show's score was by Sammy Fain and Yip Harburg, but her three numbers were the work of Vivanco, with one co-written by Vivanco and Fain.
 Flahooley closed quickly, but the Capitol recording of the show continues to sell well as a cult classic, in part because it also marked the Broadway debut of Barbara Cook.

 The 1950s were the years of Sumac's greatest popularity; She played Carnegie Hall, the Roxy Theatre with Danny Kaye, Las Vegas nightclubs and concert tours of South America and Europe.
 She put out a number of hit albums for Capitol Records, such as Mambo!
 (1954) and Fuego del Ande (1959).
 During the height of Sumac's popularity, she appeared in the films Secret of the Incas (1954) with Charlton Heston and Robert Young, and Omar Khayyam (1957).